chrisyandev/NekoBot/README.md

 - `!automutevc` command: Creates a voice channel where only allowed members can speak.
 Other members are server muted.
 Handles unmuting members when they join a voice channel in which they're allowed to speak.
 Automatically deletes voice channel when last person leaves.
 - `!roles` command: Creates an embed that assigns/unassigns Tank, Healer, and DPS role when user clicks on the role's respective reaction.
 - `!createinvite` command: Creates an invite to the first channel member should see upon joining.
-Expires after 1 hour.
+Useful for setting a custom expiry time and # of uses.

 ## Notes